"A promise made is a debt unpaid."

 Making Agreements

 The Tyrant imposes agreements unilaterally.
 He makes demands and calls them agreements.
-The Victim makes agreements he won't keep, saying yes when he means no to avoid conflict.
+The Victim makes agreements he will not keep, saying yes when he means no to avoid conflict.
 The Mature King negotiates agreements that both parties commit to.

 A good agreement has six elements: